 Wine is a subject that has held a special fascination for me for well over fifty years.
 In fact, I used to write a wine column for Abel Magazine and Park West back in the late 60s and early 70s.
 That made me a kind of pioneer as writing about wine wasn’t widespread in those days (when the only useful reference written by an American was Frank Schoonmaker’s Encyclopedia of Wine, published in 1964; Hugh Johnson’s first book on the subject, Wine, came out in 1966; then, in 1970 Time-Life published one of the first mass-market books on the subject, Wine and Spirits, by Alec Waugh, as part its Food of the World Series).
 The first winery that I wrote about was Pleasant Valley Wine Company, in Hammondsport–in what would become the Finger Lakes AVA–back in 1971.
 I received this letter from the winery after my piece was published in Abel Magazine:

 One focus of my posts shall be the wines of New York State, of which there are a number of really outstanding ones, and of Ontario, which also produces fine table wine as well as world-class ice wine.
-I’ll also explore other wines of the Northeast as well as other East Coast wines, such as those of Virginia, which I believe ought to be better known.
-From this you may conclude that I belong to the Drink-Local-Wine movement.
-You’d be right!
-I also believe that of course you should drink whatever strikes your fancy, wherever it’s from, that is affordable.
-However, I’d add one caveat–the wine should be an honest one, true to its variety and its place of origin, or terroir.
+I’ll also explore other wines of the Northeast as well as other East Coast regions, such as New Jersey, Maryland, and Virginia, which I believe ought to be better known.
+From this you may conclude that I belong to the Drink-Local-Wine movement and you’d be right.
+I also believe that of course you should drink whatever strikes your fancy, wherever it’s from, that is affordable and good value.
+However, I’d add one caveat–the wine should be an honest one, true to its variety and its place of origin (terroir).

-This blog is not updated daily–indeed, new posts shall be published on an irregular schedule for a while, until I have to time to devote myself to it fully.
+This blog is not updated daily–indeed, new posts shall be published on an irregular schedule for a while, until I have the time to devote myself to it fully.
 In addition, I will update posts as new information becomes available and is pertinent to a post.
 If the new material is significant, I shall republish the post with a new date.

 My approach — be advised — tends to the academic, but I feel that this is an approach that is not widely available on the wine blognet.
 I hope that you will find it readable, informative, interesting, useful, and thought-provoking.